 Review the current literature surrounding nitroglycerin for SCAPE

-Evaluate the role of high dose nitroglycerin infusions in SCAPE
+Explain the role of high dose nitroglycerin infusions in SCAPE

 Purpose:

 Sympathetic crashing acute pulmonary edema (SCAPE) is characterized by a rapid onset of respiratory distress due to increased sympathetic outflow and excessive afterload, requiring prompt resuscitation and management.
 Previous studies have shown that early use of nitroglycerin and non-invasive positive pressure ventilation improve symptoms in this patient population; however, sample sizes are small.
-This study aims to compare the emergency department (ED) length of stay (in hours) between the .high dose nitroglycerin group (exceeding 100 mcg/minute within 1 hour) +/- bolus and the low dose nitroglycerin infusion (less than 100 mcg/minute) group in patients with SCAPE.
+This study aims to compare the emergency department (ED) length of stay (in hours) between the high-dose and the low-dose nitroglycerin group.

 Methods: